rennanoliveira/zackdragoon/README.md

-# README
+# Zack Dragoon

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A tibia monster exp web calculator in rails and react

+Website link coming soon.

+## Development Requirements
-* Ruby version
+* Ruby 2.3.3

-* System dependencies
+* postgres

+## Configuration
-* Configuration
+* clone this repo

-* Database creation

-* Database initialization
+* `bundle`
+* setup the database with `rake db:setup`

+## Populating Creature table
+Make sure you have an internet connection and run:
+`rake tibiawiki:populate_db`

+This will scrape tibiawiki's monster data and load them into the db.

+## Contributing
+If you'd like to help me keep it sassy:

+* Create an issue with your problem (check if none already exist)
-* How to run the test suite
+* If you wish to implement the feature:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+    * Fork the project
+    * Create a feature branch with an explanatory name

-* ...
+    * Reference the issue
+    * Send me a pull request! :)